-For the Evulz: GHQ's pointless massacre in episode one and two, and an open-air execution or two later on.
+For the Evulz: GHQ's pointless massacre in Episode 1 and 2, and an open-air execution or two later on.
 Both were counter-productive insofar as they did nothing to endear the organisation to the natives, but the first was particularly egregious given that they could've spent their time and effort actually searching for the Void Genome instead.

 Watch the opening of Episode 6 onward carefully, particularly the part where Inori approaches her mirror image.

 Not only that, if you freeze frame during the main opening where Shu is running through a crystal-filled space with his friends depicted in them, you'll see a waving Ayase STANDING UP.
 And the animators even showed her with a front and back shot, too (keep mashing that pause/play button).

 Pay attention in Episode 20, as Haruka is running to get Kurosu.
 If you look carefully as she passes the park, you'll see Yahiro and Jun from ten years ago.

 Episode 9 onwards.
 Episode 11 serves as a brief Hope Spot before it gets even worse.

 This seems to have become a recurring element in every episode after Episode 12.
 Especially Episodes 15 and 17.